Can Flat Interlocking Tiles Be Installed Straight Bonded?

 Flat interlocking tiles must be installed to a broken bond pattern, with the interlocks staggered.
 This aids the performance of the tiles – the broken bond configuration allows any water draining into the interlock on one tile to disperse safely onto the flat surface of a tile below.

 If the tiles are installed with the interlocks aligned, in a straight bond pattern, rainwater may drain directly from one interlocking channel into another.
 This can flood the interlocks, leading to water ingress.
-This risk is highest on low pitched roofs, as the rate of rainwater discharge is slower, leading to larger volumes of rainwater on the roof.
+This risk is highest on low pitched roofs, as the rate of rainwater discharge is slower, leading to larger volumes of rainwater on the roof at any one point.

-The broken bond pattern is also aesthetically more appealing, being in line with a slate-like appearance that the tiles are designed to simulate.
+The broken bond pattern can also be aesthetically more appealing, being in line with a slate-like appearance that some tiles are designed to simulate.

 Profiled tiles are typically installed using a straight bonded pattern, due to the raised curved or angled sections on their surface.
-This encourages rainwater to drain into the lower channel sections, away from the interlocking channel, which is located at the higher sections.
+This design feature encourages rainwater to drain into the lower channel sections of the profile in the tile, away from the interlocking channel, which is located at the higher sections.